Make sure your price covers all costs.

 Also consider raising your prices.

-We cover it in this blog post, but sometimes it is absolutely ok to raise your prices.
+Does the idea of raising your prices make you quiver?
+While you may see some push back sometimes it is absolutely ok to raise your prices.
+As Starbucks has shown us, if your value proposition is adequate it shouldn’t matter.
 Read more to know when it may be a good time to consider this.

 Perform market research.